ES7/Machine-Learning/README.md

-I have created a real world ML project which predicts electric power consumption.
+I have created a real world machine learning project which predicts electric power consumption.